Question: Why do my tomatoes crack as they ripen?

 Tomatoes tend to crack when they receive irregular water.
 If your tomatoes have gone through a dry spell and you try to make up for it with frequent waterings, the inside of the tomato will plump up faster than the outside can stretch and grow.
 As a result the outer skin of the tomato splits open or cracks.

-They just won't keep as long.
 You can prevent future tomatoes cracking by making sure that they receive water regularly, whether or not it rains.
+Tomatoes do appreciate a good drenching from mother nature, but it is best to irrigate with drip hoses and water at root level when watering is necessary.
 Mulching the area around the tomatoes will also help maintain ground moisture levels.
-Finally, look for varieties that are resistant to cracking.
+Look for varieties that are resistant to cracking.